 - A. Transport Mode Lights and Sirens. - 1.
 The following will define situations when it is appropriate to transport patients with lights and sirens (L&S).
-L&S may be used if the patient requires a time-sensitive treatment that is not available pre-hospital.
+L&S may be used if the patient requires a time-sensitive treatment that is not available pre-hospital, and the expected decrease in transport time outweighs the risk of using lights and sirens.
+Rationale should be documented in the EHR.
 The transporting ambulance will be operated as per RCW 46.61.035 and local company policies and procedures for emergent operation of a vehicle. - B. Transport Mode No Lights and Sirens - 1.
 All other transports will be no lights and sirens, without use of emergency warning systems or traffic control devices.
 All local traffic laws will be followed.